ucla-healthcare-workshop/ucla-healthcare-workshop.github.io/README.md

 # Generative AI for Healthcare Workshop
 We are pleased to announce the Generative AI for Healthcare Workshop at UCLA on April 19th, 2024.
-This one-day and in-person workshop is hosted by [UCLA Department of Statistics and Data Science](http://statistics.ucla.edu/) and sponsored by [UCLA College Luskin Lecture](https://www.college.ucla.edu/luskinthoughtlecture/about-the-luskin-lecture/) and [Amazon Hub](https://www.sciencehub.ucla.edu/).
+This one-day and in-person workshop is hosted by [UCLA Department of Statistics and Data Science](http://statistics.ucla.edu/) and sponsored by [UCLA College Luskin Lecture](https://www.college.ucla.edu/luskinthoughtlecture/about-the-luskin-lecture/) and [Science Hub for Humanity and Artificial Intelligence](https://www.sciencehub.ucla.edu/).
 It will be held in the Legacy Room (2nd floor) at the [UCLA Luskin hotel Conference Hotel](https://luskinconferencecenter.ucla.edu/hotels-near-ucla/).

 <div align="center">
 <img src="FrontPage.png" width = "100%" height = "100%" alt="fig_1" align="center" />